Document Type: Canon

 Authority Enforcement

-Brain interaction must always respect the MWMS authority structure.
+Brain interaction must always respect MWMS authority structure.

 Authority hierarchy: